 After all this, Public Enemy finally took the stage.
 It was my first time...um...hearing them live (I couldn't see a thing from where I was standing), and I wasn't disappointed.
 They brought incredible energy to Union Park, energy that never flagged even though their set lasted 40 minutes longer than planned.
 I suspected they were waiting for the police to dramatically shut them down, but that never really materialized.
 They apparently played all of "It Takes a Nation of Millions to Hold Us Back" and more.

-Of course, blogger Bryon Crawford has a dramatically different take on the show than me, but he seems to know a lot more about Public Enemy than I do and could actually see what was going on.
+dramatically different take on the show than me, but he seems to know a lot more about Public Enemy than I do and could actually see what was going on.
 And Flavor, you fame whore, I still love you.

 As Public Enemy finished up their set, Spoon decided to check out a bit early.
 I was inches--MERE INCHES--from the entire band as they walked past me.
 I smiled at them, but they didn't notice me.
 Alas.
 But they seemed to be in a good mood and my God, they're all really skinny.
 Like their legs are skinnier than my arm.
 It's kind of depressing.